MaciejPMarciniak/SmoothAHAplot/README.md

  This segment is called the apex.
 * In case of 18 segments, the apical part is also divided into six 60° segments called apical anterior, apical anteroseptal, apical inferoseptal, apical inferior, apical inferolateral, and apical anterolateral.

-# Motivation
-### Left Ventricle Segmentation Procedure

-The muscle and cavity of the left ventricle can be divided into a variable number of segments.
-Based on autopsy data the AHA recommends a division into 17 or 18 segments for the regional analysis of left ventricular function or myocardial perfusion.
-These segmentation schemes result in segments with comparable myocardial mass, which are also related (with some varibility) to the coronary perfusion.
-The proposed segmentations enable standardized communication within echocardiography and across other imaging modalities.

-Using novel techonlogies and software, it is now possible to calculate the segmental values of the relevant parameters, such as strain or myocardial work.
-In this project, the segmental values are visualized using the 17 and 18 segment bullseye plots, to provide insights into the function of the LV in a palpable way.
-Proposed plots are smoothed, to increase the readability and enhance the value of the provided medical data.
-Examples of strain and myocardial work (with random, probable values) are provided.
-The plots can be generated in two versions: as described in the recommendations, and as provided within the EchoPAC software (GE, Horten, Norway).

 ---
 # Screenshots